Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_14/items/basic_items.md

 without having to close it.

 #### !!
 NOTE !!
-In Intellij idea you might need to use the `Run -> Reload Change Classes` option before `F3 + T` succesfuly works, which may only be possible in Debug Mode
+In Intellij idea you might need to use the `Run -> Reload Changed Classes` option before `F3 + T` succesfully reloads your resources (If you are not running in Debug Mode this will be grayed out).
+Alternatively you can press `CTRL + F9`.

 ## Advanced models
 TODO